It’s Time to Think About Upgrading to Windows 11: Here’s What You Need to Know

 Read on to determine which possible option best aligns with the needs and budget of your business, based on your current devices’ hardware specifications:

 Option 1: Upgrade in-place.
 Confirm with your AE and Field Technician that your current devices are compatible with an in-place upgrade to the newest Windows operating system.
-This will likely be the case if your devices were newly purchased within the last two years.
-Verifying with IT is the best method to guarantee your equipment meets the specifications required for Windows 11:
+This will likely be the case if your devices were newly purchased within the last three-to-four years and therefore have an active warranty.
+However, verifying with IT is the best method to guarantee your equipment meets the specifications required for Windows 11:

 - Trusted Platform Module (TPM) version 2.0 – learn how to find this here